ghiscoding/Realtime-TODO-Aurelia-Auth-RethinkDB/README.md

 ### Default Ports
 Default ports for this application are `4000` for the WebUI and `5000` for the API (server) calls.
 You can change these ports by going into

-#### CLI
-You can change the ports by going into [/client-cli/aurelia_project/tasks/run.js](https://github.com/ghiscoding/Realtime-TODO-Aurelia-Auth-RethinkDB/blob/master/client-cli/aurelia_project/tasks/run.js) and change the variables `portBackEnd` and `portFrontEnd`.

 #### WebPack with TypeScript
 You can change the ports by editing the file [/client-ts-wp/config.js](https://github.com/ghiscoding/Realtime-TODO-Aurelia-Auth-RethinkDB/blob/master/client-ts-wp/config.js).
 Please note that the `webpack.config.js` and `package-scripts.js` were modifed to use the `config.js` to make it easier to configure.